dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

-METplus Use Case: PointStat - Standard Verification of Global Upper Air
+METplus Use Case: PointStat - Standard Verification of Global Upper Air  ???
+Julie, why is there a second one???
 -----------------------------------------------------------------------